caltechlibrary/dataset/dsquery.1.md

 stored documents have a four column scheme.
-The columns are "_key", "created", "updated" and "src". "_key" is a string (aka VARCHAR), "created" and "updated" are timestamps while "src" is a JSON column holding the dataset JSON document stored.
+The columns are "_key", "created", "updated" and "src". "_key" is a string (aka VARCHAR), "created" and "updated" are timestamps while "src" is a JSON column holding the JSON document.
 The table name reflects the collection name without the ".ds" extension (e.g. data.ds is stored in a database called data having a table also called data).

 The output of __dsquery__ is a JSON arrary of objects.
 The order of the objects is determined by the your SQL statement and SQL engine.
-There is an option to generate a 2D grid of values for a given list of objects if you provide the root attribute names to form the rows and columns (see '-grid' option below).
+There is an option to generate a 2D grid of values and CSV format are also supported as options (see '-grid' and '-csv' below).

 # PARAMETERS